 I decided to approach wedding dress shopping as I approach personal shopping for a client’s red carpet gown.
 Thankfully, it is a lot more fun shopping for yourself.
 But, there are a few rules to follow to maximize your time so you can say “Yes” to the dress.

 Here are my 15 essential tips for wedding dress shopping:

-It’s hard to imagine an industry set on making a women feel special, starts with sizing up to 3 times smaller than your regular dress size.
-Well, it does and it stinks.
+It’s hard to imagine an industry built on making a woman feel special, starts with sizing up to 3 times smaller than your regular dress size.
+Well, it does, and it stinks.
 Go in with an open mind and focus on the dress fit and not the number on the tag.

 As a continuation to number one, dress shopping is even more difficult for plus-sized women.
-Most stores carry up to a sample 12- which is like an 8.
+Most stores carry up to a sample size 12- which is like an actual size 8.
 The average sized US woman is a size 14!
 This can leave curvy brides feeling helpless and stuck with limited options.
 The key is to search for bridal boutiques that cater to the curvy girls!
-Most designers (Casablanca, Watters, Maggie Sottero) can order a dress in your size.
+Most designers, such as Casablanca, Watters, Maggie Sottero, can order a dress in your size.

 3. Know your body type.

 This should come as no surprise that personal styling has more to do with fit than trends.
 Knowing your body type is imperative when shopping for “the dress.”
 It will save you lots of time so you can narrow your choices.
 Follow my wedding dress shopping cheat sheet below.